Best Places to Visit in Southeast Asia!

 Brunei is a small country that will fill you with wonders.
 It is one of the eleven countries in Southeast Asia and also among the best places to visit in Asia.
 Famous for oil and pangolin, Brunei will surprise you with an abundance of landscapes.

-It is the best place to escape if you hate crowds because tourism in the region is still flourishing.
+It is the best place to escape to if you hate crowds because tourism in the region is still flourishing.
 If you are looking for places to visit in Asia in September, this could be it.

 Malaysia’s capital is a city of all, the cultural and financial heart of the nation, with skyscrapers and three of the world’s largest shopping centers.
-Walking through the city is a great way to appreciate the look of this Asian capital and see the different cultures and styles melting into each other.
+Walking through the city is a great way to appreciate the look of this new Asian capital and see the different cultures and styles melting into each other.

-KL is home to the tallest twin buildings in the world, the Petronas Towers, a marvel of steel and glass that stand 452 meters tall.
-Kuala Lumpur is also a very green city, with many parks, gardens, and open spaces everywhere you go.
+KL is home to the tallest twin buildings in the world, the Petronas Towers, an architectural marvel of steel and glass that stand 452 meters tall.
+Kuala Lumpur is a very green city, with many parks, gardens, and open spaces everywhere you go.
 The 92-hectare Lake Gardens is a major urban park that contains a butterfly park, the world’s largest aviary bird park, and an orchid garden.

-Just outside the Bagan Archeological Zone sits the village of Myinkaba, famous for the ancient art of lacquerware.
+Just outside the Bagan Archeological Zone sits the sleepy village of Myinkaba, famous for the ancient art of lacquerware.

-Visitors can stop by workshops to see items being painted by hand, and then grab souvenirs at the many shops around.
+Visitors can stop by workshops to see items being painted by hand, and then grab some souvenirs at the many shops around.

 For the most famous sunset-viewing spot in town, head to the Shwesandaw Paya pagoda.
-Here, you can climb part of the building to catch the 360-degree view over the hills and other temples around.
+Here, you can climb part of the building to catch the 360-degree views over the hills and other temples around.